arusso/arusso.github.io/content/posts/From_RVM_to_rbenv_1_of_2.md

 ---
-title: "From RVM to rbenv (1 of 2)"
+title: "From RVM to rbenv"
 layout: post
 date: 2015-05-27 21:25:16
 comments: true
 tags: [ruby,rvm,rbenv,puppet]
 share: true
 summary: >
-  Migrating from RVM to rbenv (ruby management).
-There is no part 2.
+  Migrating from RVM to rbenv (ruby management)
 aliases:
   - /From_RVM_to_rbenv_1_of_2
+  - /From_RVM_to_rbenv
 ---

 * [Introduction](#introduction)